 Designed in New York by M+A NYC

 If you want to clean the alabaster just use cold water and a soft clean rag and wipe dry.
-Do not use really hot or boiling water as it will change the opaqueness of the stone and cause it to become more translucent.
+Do not use really hot or boiling water.